Home Office

 VIVO Heavy Duty Ultrawide Monitor Arm

-4. Humanscale M8.1 Heavy Duty Arm β Best Premium
+4. HUANUO TitanLift Heavy Duty Monitor Arm – Best Mid-Range

 Why It Works:

 If you want to wall mount your monitor arm instead of clamping to your desk, the Mount-It!
-Heavy Duty is the best option.
-It supports up to 30 lbs and includes both wall mount and desk clamp hardware.
+Heavy Duty is a solid option.
+It supports up to 44 lbs and includes both wall mount and desk clamp hardware.

 Why It Works:

 Minor Gripe: The wall mount installation requires finding studs or using heavy-duty drywall anchors.
-The arm itself is great, but wall mounting adds complexity.
+At $140, it's pricier than desk-only options.
 Make sure you know what's behind your wall before drilling.

 Wall mounting is ideal for standing desks (no wobble when desk moves) and small desks (frees up clamp space).
 The Mount-It! makes it easy with included hardware for both options.